mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Lots of dog poop near the pencil side of the wide element of the pavement.
+And further down same side of road by houses, 4th June :- [7659509](https://www.fixmystreet.com/report/7659509)
+- Tree limbs about to fall and damage property and fall on people, 4th June :- [7659476](https://www.fixmystreet.com/report/7659476)
 - Deep pothole that fully shook my car when I hit it., 3rd June :- [7658339](https://www.fixmystreet.com/report/7658339)
 - Tree overhanging property in Compton Close, blocking light etc, damage to fence., 3rd June :- [7657519](https://www.fixmystreet.com/report/7657519)
 - Mattress dumped in brook, causing a dam, 3rd June :- [7657410](https://www.fixmystreet.com/report/7657410)